ericandrewlewis/web-dev-resources/php.md

 [PEAR](http://pear.php.net/) is a PHP library repository, with libraries and code written in PHP that can be loaded in your application.

-A package manager for PECL and PEAR is [available for the command line](http://pear.php.net/manual/en/installation.getting.php).
+A package manager for PECL and PEAR extensions is [available for the command line](http://pear.php.net/manual/en/installation.getting.php).